annaerdi/devops-webapp/README.md

 # Assignment 2 - Kubernetes

+Tasks:
+1. [x] Deploy a containerized web application on your local Kubernetes cluster.
+2. [x] Implement a rolling update strategy for zero-downtime deployments.
+3. [x] Scale the application by adjusting replica counts using Kubernetes commands.
+4. [x] The application should be accessed by your local machine

+## Deploy the containerized app on local K8s cluster

 For utilizing a local Kubernetes cluster, I have used Minikube, as I already had it installed on my machine.

-## Deploy the containerized app on local K8s cluster

 The following steps were taken to deploy the application on Minikube: